v-maudel/docs-1/docs/standard/serverless-architecture/index.md

 * Where are storage backups sent?
 * Should there be redundant power?

 The list goes on and the overhead was enormous.
 In many situations, IT departments were forced to deal with incredible waste.
-This was due to over-allocation of servers as backup machines for disaster recovery and standby servers to enable scale out.
+The waste was due to over-allocation of servers as backup machines for disaster recovery and standby servers to enable scale out.
 Fortunately, the introduction of Virtual Machines (VMs) gave rise to Infrastructure-as-a-Service (IaaS).
-This allowed operations to stand up a standard set of servers as the backbone, leading to a flexible environment capable of provisioning unique servers “on demand.”
+Virtualized infrastructure allowed operations to stand up a standard set of servers as the backbone, leading to a flexible environment capable of provisioning unique servers “on demand.”
 More important, virtualization set the stage for using the cloud to provide virtual machines “as a service.”
 Companies could easily get out of the business of worrying about redundant power or physical machines.
 Instead, they focused on the virtual environment.

 IaaS still requires heavy overhead because operation is still responsible for various tasks.
 These include patching and backing up servers, installing packages, keeping the operating, system up to date and monitoring the application.
-The next evolution solved this by providing Platform-as-a-Service (PaaS).
+The next evolution solved the overhead by providing Platform-as-a-Service (PaaS).
 With PaaS, the cloud provider handles operating systems, security patches, and even the required packages to support a specific platform.
 Instead of building a VM then configuring the .NET Framework and standing up Internet Information Services (IIS) servers, developers simply choose a “platform target” such as “web application” or “API endpoint” and deploy code directly.
 The infrastructure questions are reduced to:

 * What size services are needed?
 * How do the services scale out?